snailer88/godot-csharp-settingsmanager/README.md

 ### Autosaving

 By default, autosaving is enabled.
-This means that when `SetSettings()` is called, the JSON file is automatically written to.
+This means that when `SetSetting()` is called, the JSON file is automatically written to.
 You may wish to instead provide a "Cancel" and "Save" button in your settings menu, allowing users to discard any changes made to the settings.

 ```cs
 var mgr = new SettingsManager<GameSettings>(GameSettings.FILENAME, new() { AutoSaveChanges = false });